 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Updated 2020.
-Thailand is a Country with so much to offer.
+Thailand is a country with so much to offer.
 It’s a Country known for its backpacker vibe but you don’t need to be a backpacker to enjoy Thailand.
 Thailand has gorgeous islands, jungle, national parks, impressive temples, culture, an array of activities, and a really good party scene with awesome party islands!

-If you’re going to be spending one month in Thailand and you mainly want to Party, this is the Thailand Itinerary I suggest you use as it includes all Thailands Party Islands!
+If you’re going to be spending 1 month in Thailand and you mainly want to Party, this is the Thailand Patyy Itinerary I suggest you use as it includes all of the best party spots in Thailand!

 Note – if you are visiting for less than one month, 2 weeks or 3 weeks for example, you can definitely adapt the below, visit just a few places and still have a great time!
 Or have a look at my 2 weeks in Thailand Itinerary!